-The Collaborative Center for X-linked Dystonia Parkinsonism (XDP) at Massachusetts General Hospital provides resources to physicians who are treating patients that exhibit signs of XDP.
+The Collaborative Center for X-linked Dystonia-Parkinsonism (XDP) at Massachusetts General Hospital provides resources to physicians who are treating patients that exhibit signs of XDP.

-What is X-linked Dystonia Parkinsonism?
+What is X-linked Dystonia-Parkinsonism?

 Phases of XDP

-XDP generally presents in three different clinical phases:
+XDP generally presents in three different clinical phases.

 When one part of the body is affected, it is called focal dystonia.
-When many muscle groups are affected, a patient is said to have generalized dystonia.

 Dystonia and Parkinsonism

 By 15 years after onset, XDP patients primarily show features of parkinsonism.
 In 6% of patients, XDP manifests primarily as parkinsonism, without evidence of dystonia.
-Many patients have responded well to deep brain stimulation.

 As XDP progresses, patients become more disabled and are eventually unable to work.
 In the late stages of disease, patients become dependent on others, immobile and unable to care for themselves.
-Patients with XDP have a reduced life expectancy due to complications of disease.
+Patients with XDP have a reduced life expectancy due to the complications of the disease.

 Patient Referrals to the Mass General Dystonia Clinic